 National Shelter is also concerned about the excessive reliance on market and demand led solutions underpinning the directions for reform outlined in the draft report.
 The reason we require social and affordable housing to be subsidised by governments, in a variety of ways, is because of the failure of market mechanisms to meet the demand for appropriate, affordable, safe and secure housing.

-The overall direction for reform relies on extending Commonwealth Rent Assistance (CRA) to public housing tenants, creating a single demand side subsidy but which also increases social housing rents to market levels.
-This may reduce an iniquity between social housing tenants and those receiving CRA but otherwise in similar circumstances in the private rental market but will cause massive increases to after housing poverty of social housing tenants, due to the inadequacy of the CRA increase proposed and the ability or propensity of state governments to make compensating needs based payments.
-National Shelter believes there are greater iniquities within the private rental market between areas and regions within the private market which are greater than any equity disparity between social housing tenants and private tenants, because CRA is a flat payment with no variation between e.g. inner city Sydney and Cobar for eligible tenants.
+The overall direction for reform recommended in the draft report, relies on extending Commonwealth Rent Assistance (CRA) to public housing tenants, creating a single demand side subsidy but which also increases social housing rents to market levels.
+This may reduce/remove an inequity between social housing tenants and those receiving CRA, but otherwise in similar circumstances in the private rental market, but will lead to after housing poverty of social housing tenants.
+This is due to the inadequacy of the CRA increase proposed to meet affordability thresholds and the ability or likelihood of state governments to make compensating high cost payments.

+National Shelter believes there are greater inequities within the private rental market between areas and regions than any equity disparity between social housing tenants and private tenants, because CRA is a flat payment with no variation between e.g. inner city Sydney and Cobar for eligible tenants.

-National Shelter reiterates its view that whilst it supports increasing CRA for those on the maximum rate in the private rental market it does not believe the reforms suggested by the PC in its draft report are anywhere near adequate to meet rental affordability, either for those low-income households in the private rental market or those in social housing who would be exposed to market rent.
+National Shelter reiterates its view that whilst it supports increasing CRA for those on the maximum rate in the private rental market it does not believe the reforms suggested by the PC in its draft report are adequate to meet rental affordability, either for those low-income households in the private rental market or those in social housing who would be exposed to market rent.

-We also point out that social housing currently charges on the basis of market rent and is the only social housing entity able to charge full market rent to social housing tenants but which also recognises the need to keep housing at an affordable threshold for those in it.
+We also draw the Commission's attention to the fact that state housing authorities currently calculate rents on the basis of market rent while charging based on a proportion of low incomes.
+SHAs are the only social housing entity able to charge full market rent to social housing tenants.
+It recognises the need to keep housing at an affordable threshold for those in it.
 The important element of the cost of social housing isn't the rent level but the cost of subsidy by government.
+Rents are subsidised in social housing because markets don't supply housing at an affordable cost to low income and often high need tenants.

-The fact there are many households in private rental experiencing much worse after housing poverty is due to the failure of market rental housing to generate supply at price point affordable to low income tenants not a fault of the social housing system.
+That many households in private rental experience much worse after housing poverty is due to the failure of market rental housing to generate supply at price points affordable to low income tenants not a fault of the social housing system.